 As well as having fun, we learn to be creative, active learners.
 We do things that help us to respect and understand our natural world.
 We learn how to look after of ourselves, each other and the environment.

-St. Michael's Forest Autumn Term News:
+St. Michael's Forest School Summer Term News: